Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 <sup>XGtE</sup> *Spell found in Xanathar's Guide to Everything*.

-#### Alchemist
+#### Master of Juju

 When you choose this specialization at 2nd level, you learn how to magically brew your spells into special concoctions.
 You gain proficiency with alchemist’s supplies.
 In addition, when you finish a long and have your alchemist's supplies available, you can create a concoction containing the power of one of your spells.
-When creating a concoction, you select one spell you know from the transmution school (you don't need to have it prepared) and store it into a bottle.
-If the spell requires the caster to choose its application when casting, like for example *enlarge/reduce*, the witch doctor makes this choice when the concoction is created.
+When creating a concoction, you select one spell you know from the transmutation school (you don't need to have it prepared) and store it into a bottle.
+If the spell requires the caster to choose its application when casting, like with for example *enlarge/reduce*, you makes this choice when you create the concoction.
 The concoction go bad at the end of your next long rest or after 24 hours, whichever comes first, at which point it is rendered useless and harmless.
 When reaching 6th level you can create up to two concoctions and at 14th level you can create up to three concoctions.
 The concoctions you create can not have their combined spell level surpass your proficiency bonus.

 You can also create a concoction by spending 10 minutes and paying Faith Points as if you were creating a spell slot of the same spell level as the spell stored in the concoction.

 A creature can use an action to consume a concoction, and it is considered the target of the spell.
 If a save is required, it is made versus your spell save DC.
 If the spell requires concentration, the creature must concentrate.

-#### Juju be with ya
+#### Ask da Spirits

-Also at 2nd level, you gain proficiency in the Arcana skill.
-You can use Arcana in place of History, Investigation, Nature or Religion when making an Intelligence check, as you rely on magical means to glean knowledge of your surrounding.
+Also at 2nd level, you learn how to glean knowledge from surrounding spirits.
+You gain proficiency in the Religion skill, and when making an Intelligence ability check, you can instead make a Charisma (Religion) ability check.
+Once you use this feature, you can't use it again until you finish a short or long rest.

 \columnbreak

-#### Voodoo Doll
+#### Master of Voodoo

 At 6th level, you learn to create a voodoo doll that can be linked to the soul of a creature.
 As long as you have material available; grass, sticks, or similar, you can create a doll as part of a short or long rest.
 The doll can be used as a spell casting focus.
 In addition, as a bonus action you can try to link the doll to a creature you can see within 60 ft.
 The creature need to succeed on a intelligence saving throw against your spell save DC or take 1d6 necrotic damage and become linked to your voodoo doll.
 While linked you can spend a bonus action to pinch the doll; the target repeats the saving throw taking 1d6 necrotic damage on a failure.
 Both damage rolls are increased to 2d6 at 14th level.
-The link breaks after 10 minutes, when you die or become unconcious or when you link it to another creature.
-It also breaks if the target is no longer on the same plane of existance.
+The link breaks after 10 minutes, when you die or become unconscious or when you link it to another creature.
+It also breaks if the target is no longer on the same plane of existence.

 The linked creature knows that something is wrong as soon as it gets linked.
 It can use an action to make a Wisdom (Insight) check versus your spell save DC to figure out who is causing it pain.